sbt/sbt-java-formatter/README.md

 * `javafmtCheck` fails if files need reformatting
 * `javafmtCheckAll` fails if files need reformatting in any configuration (`Compile` and `Test` by default)

+* The `javafmtOnCompile` setting controls whether the formatter kicks in on compile (`true` by default as the `AutomateJavaFormatterPlugin` is triggered if not disabled explicitly).

-This plugin required sbt 1.3.0+.
+This plugin requires sbt 1.3.0+.

 Configuration
 -------------